 The Deploy Area is divided into two Sections: Deploy and History.
 When a user enters the Deploy Area, they are automatically led to Deploy Section.

-In this Section, you can select in which runtime environment you want to release your project configurations and which branch to deploy.
-You will also be able to start the deployment process from this section.
+This section is tied to a specific environment, which can be changed using the dropdown menu on the right side of the topbar.
+Once you have selected in which runtime environment you want to release your project configurations and which branch to deploy, you will be able to start the deployment process.

-Once you have selected your target runtime environment, you will be able to see all the details regarding the last release in that runtime environment.
+Once selected a runtime environment in the main topbar, you will be able to see all the details regarding the last release in that runtime environment.

 The information you will see in this card are:

 - Runtime Environment: the runtime environment of the displayed deployment (as a reminder of the selected runtime environment)